maelstrom-cms/documentation/getting-started/auth.md

 ### Middleware and Guards

-Just because we do not handle your login/reset process - that doesnt mean we do not integrate with any authentication!
+Just because we do not handle your login/reset process - that doesn't mean we do not integrate with any authentication!

 You have a couple of considerations